 |On This Page:|

 Effective October 2, 2012, the Internal Revenue Service (IRS) has outlined a special process for Individual Taxpayer Identification Numbers (ITINs) applications of students in F and J status.
 This process was in response to an announcement the IRS made in June that required ITIN applicants to submit original documentation (e.g. passport) or “certified copies of these documents from the issuing agency [from their home country]” as part of the application.

 Since it is not advisable for international students to be without their passport, and since many students are unable get a certified copy of the passport, the IRS offered an alternative option.

 This option allows Designated School Officials to:

 At Stanford, only international student advisors at the Bechtel International Center are eligible to provide such certification letters.

 The instructions detailed below are specific to international students and their dependents sponsored by Stanford University.

 STEP 1: Prepare your ITIN application in an envelope.

 Arrange your application in the following order.
-Put all of these documents in an envelope but do not seal the application in an envelope since you will need the certification letter from the I-Center to complete your application.
+Put all of these documents in an envelope but do not seal the envelope since you will need the certification letter from the I-Center to complete your application.

-Please note that unless you bring all the documents listed above (in an envelope with the required postage) to the I-Center, the advisor will not be able to issue the ITIN certification letters.
+Please note that unless you bring all the documents listed above (in an envelope with the required postage) to the I-Center, the advisor will not be able to issue the ITIN certification letter.